-Why should you implement a CRM?
+Why should you implement a CRM for sales and marketing?

 One of the most important reasons why you might implement a CRM is that it bridges the gap between the marketing and sales teams.
 If you don’t have a system in place to easily share information, how does one team know what the other is doing?
 Or what’s working?
 A CRM program helps both teams coordinate their efforts.